Skip to main content

 • Preserving and enhancing the steep slope and treed areas on the western portion of the site

-• Recording these protections permanently on the title to the property
+• Recording these protections permanently on the title to the property, and recording a Conservation Easement for the protected area

-• Providing monitoring of all plantings until they are well established
+• Providing long-term monitoring of all plantings for 10 years until they are well established

 The associated SEPA Environmental Determination is a “Mitigated Determination of Nonsignificance,” (MDNS) which means the project, as revised and with the additional studies that have been reviewed, is not likely to have a significant adverse impact on the elements of the environment that are reviewed under SEPA, as long as the project meets certain conditions (mitigation) for the impacts.
-Mitigation under SEPA includes the following:
+Mitigation under SEPA includes the following (with status as of the third quarter of 2025 included):

 • Clean-fuel construction equipment and no-idling rules on the site